Efficient Tactile Perception with Soft Electrical Impedance Tomography and Pre-trained Transformer: PTET: Pre-trained Transformer for EIT-based Tactile Reconstruction

 and the encoded latent output \(\textbf{z}_v\) from \(\mathcal{E}_{vol}\) is:

-To complete Equation \ref{eq-Dvol}, the voltage decoder \(\mathcal{D}_{vol}(\textbf{z}_v)\) utilizes positional embedding information \(\textbf{E}_{pos}\) retained during tokenization to predict masked tokens and re-position them in the E2IM image, as shown in Fig. \ref{fig-NNArch}.
-The predicted masked region combines the unmasked part with the reconstructed E2IM \(\hat{\textbf{v}}\).
-Unlike previous methods that processed voltage data \(\textbf{v}\) sequentially \cite{park2021deep} and ignored the spatial arrangement of sensors, our approach employs a 2D E2IM matrix representation.
-This 2D form enables the PTET model to capture and save spatial information associated with electrodes in \(\textbf{E}_{pos}\), ensuring the positional information is maintained throughout the learning process.
+To complete Equation~(\ref{eq-Dvol}), the voltage decoder \(\mathcal{D}_{\text{vol}}(\mathbf{z}_v)\) uses positional embeddings \(\mathbf{E}_{pos}\) retained from tokenization to predict masked tokens and reposition them within the E2IM image (Fig.~\ref{fig-NNArch}).
+The final reconstruction \(\hat{\mathbf{v}}\) combines these predictions with the unmasked regions.
+Unlike prior methods that process voltage data \(\mathbf{v}\) sequentially \cite{park2021deep} and ignore sensor spatial layout, our 2D E2IM representation preserves electrode spatial information via \(\mathbf{E}_{pos}\), maintaining positional context throughout learning.
+As shown in Table \ref{tab-encpre}, increasing the dimension and size of \(\mathbf{E}_{pos}\) with E2IM significantly improved the feature extraction capability of \(\mathcal{E}_{vol}\).